-The 9 Major CPG Industry Trends Of 2020
+9 Important CPG Industry Trends (2024 & 2025)

-But new technologies and consumption habits are also creating new opportunities — for both stalwarts and startups.
+That said, new technologies and consumption habits are also creating new opportunities — for both stalwarts and startups.

-2. Industry Stalwarts Going DTC
+1. Industry Stalwarts Rush Into DTC

 Incumbent CPG companies are joining the direct-to-consumer wave.

-The first is by acquiring (or investing in) competitors.
+First, by acquiring (or investing in) competitors.

 Unilever has been particularly aggressive.

 But Procter & Gamble isn’t resting on its laurels, either.
-Its recent acquisitions include This is L for $100M, Walker & Company, First Aid Beauty and more.
+Its 2019 acquisitions include This is L for $100 million, Walker & Company, First Aid Beauty, and more.